Welcome to software engineering research field!

 - Clearly articulate the topic of research,

-- Summarize the critical issues and current approaches used in the field,
+- Summarize the critical problems and current solutions used in the field,

-- Describe the proposed research concept, the intended methodology, the evaluation strategy, and results to date, and
+- Describe the proposed research concepts that constitute your solution, the intended methodology, the evaluation strategy, and results to date, and

 - Identify the contributions of the proposed work.

-You can use below links to check grammar for your paper if you are not a native English speaker:
+You can use the links below to check grammar for your paper if you are not a native English speaker:

 After that you will want to choose a conference and/or a publisher to publish your paper.
-Please use below links for this purpose.
+Please use the links below for this purpose.

 - International Conference on Software Engineering (ICSE) http://icse-conferences.org/